pdgilbert/driver-examples/generic-bare-metal/README.md

 Then on another terminal run:
 ```
 git clone https://github.com/eldruin/driver-examples
-cd driver-examples/stm32f1-bluepill
+cd driver-examples/generic-bare-metal
-cargo embed --example veml6070-uv-display-bp
 ```

-More generally, set one of these lines
+Set one of these lines
 ```
               cargo run  environment variables                        openocd         embed        test board and processor
   _____________________________________________________________     _____________  _____________   ___________________________